nik0mi/SoundCloud-Likes-Downloader/README.md

 The songs will be saved in the songs folder

+`** after downloading all songs temporary thumbnails will be deleted !!!
+NO NEED TO DELETE ANYTHING BY HAND !!! **`

 # Get Username `(if script not work)`

 Go to your soundcloud profile and copy this part of the url `(this is your username)`